Raziel-had-a-bad-day/Akai-APC-key-25-project/README.md

 down arrow = cycles playback speed on part shift and pot2 = while holding shift will modify velocity values for current part pause = play keyboard notes with transpose
+pause +select = enter pitch for notes using keyboard